In the world of coffee, there are hundreds of different podcasts out there.

 Nearly every episode features a conversation with real people who are in the coffee industry, discussing topics such as brewing, sourcing, and roasting coffee.

-With The Coffee Podcast, you can expect to learn about coffee making, from growing the plant to drinking that delicious first morning cup.
+With The Coffee Podcast, you can expect to learn about coffee making, from growing the plant to drinking that delicious first-morning cup.

-2. Coffee sprudgecast
+2. Coffee Sprudgecast

 Coffee Sprudgecast is an American podcast run by Zachary Carlsen and Jordan Michelman.
-The goal of Sprudge is to educate the population on current coffee events and coffee gossip.

 Coffee Sprudgecast interviews leading restaurateurs, chefs, baristas, bartenders, and cafe owners to get their take on what's happening in the coffee world today.